jbrande/adsquery/README.md

 - unicodedata	(Python Standard Library)
 - sys 			(Python Standard Library)

 This script also requires the presence of a file containing the ADS API key.
-This key should not be exposed to non-SEEC users (i.e. accidentally uploaded to GitHub or other public repositories).
-If this happens, generate a new API key by following the instructions at the ADS website (IIRC, this needs to happen while logged in to the ADS site under the SEEC account).
+This key should not be exposed to public users (i.e. accidentally uploaded to GitHub or other public repositories).
+If this happens, generate a new API key by following the instructions at the ADS website.
 Currently, the script expects the file location "~/.ads/dev_key", where "dev_key" is a file containing only the API key.

 ### Usage:
 The script can be run by the command "python adsquery.py YYYY", where YYYY is an optional argument specifying the 4 digit year to search.
 If no year is given, the script will automatically search the current year.